-Could using your reusable water bottle without washing it be a danger to your health?
-The Doctors investigate what is really living in your unwashed water bottle.
+Could your reusable water bottle be a danger to your health?
+The Doctors investigate what is really living in your unwashed reusable water bottle.

 The Doctors grabbed 5 unwashed water bottles, each one a different design, and they sent them off to ABC laboratories to see just how dirty the bottles actually are.